 Growing your eCommerce business will require a well-designed search engine optimization, or SEO, strategy.
 SEO helps your site gain visibility in organic (i.e., nonpaid) search results.
 SEO is a great way to increase site traffic and build out your brand without paying for ads.
 You should set up your eCommerce platform, therefore, to facilitate a robust set of SEO options.

 The Shopify platform comes with a basic set of SEO options, such as optimizing inventory or product pages in SEO-friendly ways or editing meta-tags.
 However, you cannot make server-level configurations with Shopify because Shopify stores are self-hosted.
 This is a significant limitation.

-We prefer Magento’s SEO options because they have the ability to implement more diverse digital marketing strategies without much hassle.
-The company’s out-of-the-box SEO tools are not available on many other eCommerce platforms, including Shopify.
-Magento’s customizability allows you to make changes to your store design that optimize your site for SEO.
-Additionally, Magento’s open-source, nonhosted design enables a variety of other SEO customization options through the integration of extensions and API.
+We prefer Magento's SEO options because they allow the implementation of more diverse digital marketing strategies without much hassle.
+The company's out-of-the-box SEO tools are not available on many other eCommerce platforms, including Shopify.
+Magento's customizability allows you to make changes to your store design that optimize your site for SEO.
+Additionally, Magento's open-source, non-hosted design enables a variety of other SEO customization options through the integration of extensions and API.

 Implementation Partners Stand Ready to Develop eCommerce Solutions

 At first glance, some eCommerce managers might think it will be easier and less expensive to work with Shopify because its out-of-the-box capabilities do not require implementation partners or much in-house development capacity.
 However, we see Magento's extensive ecosystem of implementation partners as a benefit of using this platform.
 As noted, Magento's customizability is a major benefit, and working with an implementation partner can be a cost-effective way to get a beautiful, well-designed site without developing the capabilities to do so in-house.